Brown1ie/Python-Raycast/README.md

-Download all python files except for any images, then run launcher.py
+Download all files except for any  in the images folder, then run launcher.py